instea/react-native-popup-menu/README.md

 # react-native-popup-menu

-Popup menu component for React Native.
+Extensible popup menu component for React Native.
 It is inspired by [react-native-menu](https://github.com/jaysoo/react-native-menu) component which has some limitations.
 Target platforms are both Android and iOS.
 The library is prepared for React Native 0.26.